 Note on Sole Proprietorships: If you are a sole proprietor operating under your own name without a registered business name, you may sometimes be permitted to use your personal driver's license.
 However, if you are incorporated or have a registered business name, a RIN is mandatory.

-You generally cannot "pre-apply" for a RIN.
-Instead, you obtain it by visiting a ServiceOntario location when you submit your application to register a vehicle or apply for a dealer plate.
-Because you are doing this in person, it is essential that you perfectly organize your paperwork to avoid being turned away.
+Generally, you cannot "pre-apply" for a RIN.
+You obtain one by visiting a ServiceOntario location when you submit your application to register a vehicle or apply for a dealer plate.

 A. Statutory Declaration for a Registrant Identification Number